Patternslib/Patterns/docs/patterns/collapsible.rst

 Collapsibles
 ============

-A *collapsible* is an element where content is can be shown or visible by clicking on a triggering element.
+A *collapsible* is an element where content can be shown or hidden by clicking on a triggering element.
 One way to use this is to implement a very minimal accordeon.